theunicornguild/the-reading-potato/19_enhancements/03_python_5_slugs.md

         return create_slug(instance, new_slug=new_slug)
     return slug
 ```
-This function takes an article object (`instance`) and slugify its title.
+This function takes an article object (`instance`) and slugifies its title.
 So, if the title was `The Art of Potatoes`, the slug would be `the-art-of-potatoes`.
 ```python
 slug = slugify(instance.title)
 ```